krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * What is the request response cycle?
 * What is the different ways to use the css display property?
 * What is refactoring?
-* How can I use git branches to make spiking easier?
 * What makes a good pull request?
 * What is red green refactor?
 *